NsukM/Sambo-Nsuku-Assignment_12/README.md

 ⸻

-✅ Running Tests
+✅ Running Tests Locally

 pip install pytest
 pytest tests/

 ⸻

 ✅ Swagger Documentation

-Due to using GitHub's browser-based environment (without a local Python runtime), FastAPI's Swagger UI (http://localhost:8000/docs) could not be launched.
+Due to using GitHub’s browser-based environment (without a local Python runtime), FastAPI’s Swagger UI (http://localhost:8000/docs) could not be launched.

 However, the main.py file correctly includes all routers from:
-- /api/user_api.py
+	•	/api/user_api.py
-- /api/fitness_profile_api.py
+	•	/api/fitness_profile_api.py
-- /api/analytics_api.py
+	•	/api/analytics_api.py

 Swagger would auto-generate documentation for these endpoints if run in a local FastAPI environment.

-Refer to main.py and README.md for a full breakdown of available routes.
 ⸻

-## ✅ CI/CD Pipeline – Assignment 13
+✅ CI/CD Pipeline – Assignment 13

-### Continuous Integration (CI)
+Continuous Integration (CI)
-- Triggered on every *push* or *pull request* to main
+	•	Triggered on every push or pull request to main
-- Runs pytest tests in /tests/
+	•	Runs pytest tests in /tests/
-- Fails the PR if tests fail
+	•	Fails the PR if tests fail

-### Continuous Delivery (CD)
+Continuous Delivery (CD)
-- On successful merge to main, GitHub automatically:
+	•	On successful merge to main, GitHub automatically:
-  - Zips the project into fitness-tracker.zip
+	•	Zips the project into fitness-tracker.zip
-  - Uploads it under "Artifacts" in the GitHub Actions tab
+	•	Uploads it under “Artifacts” in the GitHub Actions tab

-### Branch Protection Rules
+Branch Protection Rules
-- Pull request reviews are required
+	•	Pull request reviews are required
-- CI status checks must pass
+	•	CI status checks must pass
-- Direct pushes to main are blocked
+	•	Direct pushes to main are blocked
-- All rules are described in PROTECTION.md
+	•	All rules are described in PROTECTION.md

-### Run tests locally
-bash
-pip install pytest
-pytest tests/
+⸻

 ✅ Author
 	•	Name: Nsuku Sambo
 	•	Student Number: 221358986
 	•	Module: Software Engineering

----